abdurahmaanya/PhoneBook/README.md

 # PhoneBook-Project
-This is a telephone directory application.
+This is a telephone directory console application.
 It can help you keep ypur contacts organized.

 It contains the following features:
 * Add Contact: save a new contact.